We use cookies to help provide you with the best possible online experience.

 I am going away in the UK for longer than 3 months and will need medication.
 What should I do?

-You can request for your prescription to be sent to a pharmacy near to where you are staying (using the methods described in Question 2).
+If you are remaining within the UK, you can request for your prescription to be sent to a pharmacy near you.

 If you need to be seen by a clinician you may need to register as a temporary resident with a local practice.